forge42dev/Remix-Forge/README.md

 - [x] Add ability to update Remix to the latest or specified version
 - [x] Add ability to generate test files
 - [x] Add ability to initialize eslint and prettier
+- [x] Add ability to setup and generate shadcn/ui components in your Remix project
+- [ ] Add ability to setup stripe in your Remix projects
 - [ ] Add ability for the extension to sniff out the runtime dependency instead of you configuring it
 - [ ] Add ability to generate a component name based on the route name

 ## Release Notes

+## 0.3.0

+### Features
+- Added ability to initialize a project for shadcn/ui components in Remix
+- Added ability to generate all supported components by the shadcn/ui CLI

+### Configuration
+- `remix-forge.componentFolder` - Allows you to specify the folder where your shadcn/ui components are located (`default is 'app/components/ui'`).
+- `remix-forge.customActionImports` - Allows you to specify custom imports for your actions when generating route files
+- `remix-forge.customLoaderImports` - Allows you to specify custom imports for your loaders when generating route files
+- `remix-forge.formRouteTemplate` - Allows you to specify a custom template for your form route files

+- Changed the auth flow generation to output the AuthStrategies object into a separate file so it can be imported in both server/client bundles

 ## 0.2.0
 - Added ability to initialize eslint and prettier in your Remix project